EndBug/jest-pr-reporter/docs/metadata-usage.md

 When you use `createTitleWithMetadata`, the reporter will:

 1. Encode the metadata as JSON in the test title after `::meta::`
+2. Check for metadata in the test title first (highest priority)
+3. If no metadata in test title, check ancestor titles (describe blocks) from last to first
-2. Automatically extract and use the metadata when generating reports
+4. Automatically extract and use the metadata when generating reports
-3. Display "🎯 **Fix needed in:** [filename]" above the error details
+5. Display "🎯 **Fix needed in:** [filename]" above the error details
-4. Link to the specified file instead of just the test file
+6. Link to the specified file instead of just the test file
-5. Fall back to the test file path if no targetFile is specified
+7. Fall back to the test file path if no targetFile is specified
-6. Log the metadata in debug output for troubleshooting
+8. Log the metadata in debug output for troubleshooting
-7. Hide the metadata from displayed test titles in reports
+9. Hide the metadata from displayed test titles in reports

 ## Utility Functions